Brandon Lloyd

 Brandon Matthew Lloyd (born July 5, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for the Illinois Fighting Illini, and was drafted by the San Francisco 49ers in the fourth round, 124th overall of the 2003 NFL Draft.
+He played college football for the Illinois Fighting Illini, and was selected by the San Francisco 49ers in the fourth round of the 2003 NFL draft.
 Lloyd also played for the Washington Redskins, Chicago Bears, Denver Broncos, St. Louis Rams and New England Patriots.

 College career

 Lloyd attended the University of Illinois, and played for the Illinois Fighting Illini football team beginning in 1999.
 After a promising freshman season, Lloyd missed all of the 2000 season with a broken femur.
 He returned healthily and had outstanding seasons in both 2001 and 2002.
-He was a consensus first-team All-Big Ten performer after his sophomore season in 2001, helping lead the Fighting Illini to a 10-2 record and a BCS berth in the 2002 Sugar Bowl.
+He was a consensus first-team All-Big Ten performer after his sophomore season in 2001, helping lead the Fighting Illini to a 10–2 record and a BCS berth in the 2002 Sugar Bowl against LSU.

-After his junior season in 2002, Lloyd declared his eligibility for the NFL Draft.
+After his junior season in 2002, Lloyd declared his eligibility for the NFL draft.
 Of the seven children in the Lloyd family, he was the only one who started a career without finishing college.
 According to Brandon, "I saw [my mom] cry was when I told her I wasn't going back to school.
 She just thought that was the end of everything."

 Lloyd finished his college career having the second-most receiving yards (2,835) and touchdown catches (31) in Illinois history, and ranking third in all-time receptions (160).

 Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

-Lloyd was drafted in the fourth round of the 2003 NFL Draft with the 124th overall pick by the San Francisco 49ers.
+Lloyd was drafted in the fourth round of the 2003 NFL draft with the 124th overall pick by the San Francisco 49ers.
 In his first game, he blocked a punt against the Chicago Bears on September 7, 2003.
 On November 2, 2003, he caught his first touchdown pass against the St. Louis Rams.
 He finished the season with 14 receptions for 212 yards and 2 touchdowns.

-In 2004, Lloyd started and appeared in 13 games and finished the season with 43 catches for 565 yards and 6 touchdowns.
-During the 2005 season, Lloyd started 15 games and had 48 receptions 733 yards receiving and had 5 touchdown catches.
-In Week 3 vs. the Dallas Cowboys, he recorded four catches for 142 yards and two touchdowns, including an 89-yard touchdown catch.
+In 2004, Lloyd started and appeared in 13 games and finished the season with 43 catches for 565 yards and six touchdowns.

+During the 2005 season, Lloyd started 15 games and had 48 receptions for 733 yards and five touchdowns.
+In Week 3 against the Dallas Cowboys, he recorded four catches for 142 yards and two touchdowns, including an 89-yard touchdown catch.